-"Cold" anything can be as unpleasant as it sounds -- jumping into something without any sort of warm-up.
-Cold calling involves getting on the phone with a potential customer without an introduction at a time when the person you're reaching out to least expects you to do so.
+Jumping into something without any sort of a warmup—doing it cold—can be as unpleasant as it sounds.
+Cold calling involves getting on the phone with potential customers without an introduction at a time when the people you're reaching out to are not expecting you to do so.
 It's no wonder it has a reputation for being one of the least liked tasks in sales.

 What Exactly Is Cold Calling?

-The term "cold" refers to the fact that you haven't laid any groundwork for your call.
-If you're calling prospects who have already shown an interest in your products, such as someone who has filled out a postcard or website request for information, it's referred to as "warm calling."
+The term "cold" in cold calling refers specifically to the fact that you haven't laid any groundwork for your call.
+If you're calling prospects who already have shown an interest in your products, such as someone who has filled out a postcard or website request for information, it's referred to as "warm calling."

-Different sales experts will refer to both phone calls and physical drop-in visits as cold calling, but most salespeople think of cold calling in terms of the telephone.
-When in doubt, you can usually assume that a reference to cold calling relates to phone calls rather than physical visits.
+Different sales experts refer to physical drop-in visits as well as phone calls as cold calling, but most salespeople think of cold calling purely in terms of the telephone.
+When in doubt, you usually can assume that a reference to cold calling relates to phone calls rather than physical visits.

-Another challenge of cold calling is getting in touch with the decision maker instead of getting stuck in voicemail and never getting a call back, or talking with someone's teenage son who can't authorize a purchase and probably won't leave a message as he promised.
+Another challenge of cold calling is getting in touch with a decision maker instead of getting stuck in voicemail and never getting a callback or talking with someone who can't authorize a purchase and probably won't pass along a message as promised.

-Some business-to-business salespeople find that calling either quite early or quite late in the day increases the odds of getting the actual decision maker on the phone since many executives work either early or late and the gatekeeper won't be there to deflect your phone call.
+Some business-to-business salespeople find that calling either early or late in the day increases the odds of getting an actual decision maker on the phone since many executives work either early or late, and a gatekeeper won't be there to deflect your phone call.

-The best time for business-to-consumer cold callers to reach out is outside normal working hours when people are more likely to be at home.
+The best time for business-to-consumer cold calling is outside normal working hours when people are more likely to be at home.
 Be careful to respect dinner time and kids' bedtimes, however.
 You'll also need to be aware of time differences in different geographic locales.

 Salespeople have mixed views as to the effectiveness of cold calling.
-Many believe that it's the most efficient and effective way to reach new leads.
-Others feel that cold calling has been eclipsed by the many new sales channels available today such as email, social media and text message marketing.
+Many believe it's the most efficient and effective way to reach new leads.
+Others feel that the many new sales channels available today, such as email, social media, and text message marketing, have eclipsed cold calling.